 Laura Miller is a books and culture columnist for Slate.
 She was a co-founder of Salon.com, where she was the New York editorial director and a staff writer.
 Her work has appeared in the New Yorker, Harper’s, the Guardian and the New York Times Magazine, as well as the New York Times Book Review, where she wrote the “Last Word” column for two years.
 She is the author of The Magician’s Book: A Skeptic’s Adventures in Narnia.

-Jim Newell is a Slate staff writer covering politics.
+Jim Newell is Slate’s senior politics writer.
 He previously served on the staffs of Salon, Gawker, and Wonkette, and his freelance work has been featured in numerous publications including Bookforum, the Guardian, the New Republic, the Baffler, the American Prospect, and the Daily Beast.
 A graduate of the University of Pennsylvania, Newell lives in Washington.

-Molly Olmstead is an assistant social media editor for Slate.
-She also writes for the Slatest.
+Molly Olmstead is a Slate staff writer.
 She is a graduate of the Missouri School of Journalism and lives in Washington.